 Every child has objectives on Brick Walls for reading, writing and maths.
 For children who need more targeted support a provision map will be used which will identify long term and short term provision.

 Some children receive targeted support in or out of the classroom from one of our Special Needs Assistants and/or one of our Teaching Assistants.
 All of these additional adults have many areas of expertise and training which is used with individual or small groups of children.

 How does the school evaluate the effectiveness of provision for children with Special Educational Needs?

 All pupils who have been identified as having SEND are monitored closely.
-Teachers track their progress and data is put into a tracking document three times a year.
-The SENCo and class teachers then analyses this to identify strengths and any areas that need development.
+Teachers track their progress and data is put into a tracking document twice yearly.
+The SENCo and class teachers then analyse this to identify strengths and any areas that need development.

 Similarly, interventions are monitored to ensure they are effective.